ChappiebotAI/engineering/Github-QuickGuide.md

 1. Change your some files.
 2. Check status: `git status`
 3. Add changes to commit:
-    - All all changes (include create new files, update old files, delete files...): `git add -A`
+    - All all changes (include create new files, update old files, deleted files...): `git add -A`
-    - Only update old file: `git add -u`
+    - Only update old files: `git add -u`
     - Only a file: `git add file_path`
 4. Check status again before creating a commit: `git status`
 5. Create a commit: `git commit -m "your message"`